martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

 > If you don't already have Intune, [try it for free](https://docs.microsoft.com/intune/fundamentals/free-trial-sign-up)!

 Open the Intune Management Portal either by searching for Intune on [https://portal.azure.com](https://portal.azure.com) or going to [https://devicemanagement.microsoft.com](https://devicemanagement.microsoft.com) and logging in.

+### Create groups

+It’s a good idea to create a couple of groups, one with VMs running the latest Insider Preview build and with the shared security intelligence update feature enabled, and another with VMs that are running Windows 10 1809 or earlier versions.
+This will help when you create dashboards to test the performance changes.

 #### To create a group with only the devices or users you specify